containers/podman/docs/source/markdown/options/privileged.md

 A privileged container turns off the security features that isolate the container from the host.
 Dropped Capabilities, limited devices, read-only mount points, Apparmor/SELinux separation, and Seccomp filters are all disabled.
+Due to the disabled security features, the privileged field should almost never be set as containers can easily break out of confinement.

-Rootless containers cannot have more privileges than the account that launched them.
+Containers running in a user namespace (e.g., rootless containers) cannot have more privileges than the user that launched them.